2025 Preakness Stakes Betting Guide

 How To

-There are several ways to legally bet on the Preakness Stakes horse race.
+There are several ways to legally gamble on the Preakness Stakes horse race.
 If you live in a state with horse racing tracks, you can usually use their simulcast options to wager on the race.
 This is legal in most states thanks to the IHRA, but not all states have opted in.

 In the majority of states, you can also wager at off-track betting outlets (OTBs) or online with a domestic operator.
+International racebooks operating online and outside of the reach of US laws are also legal in the USA.

-Because this latter option is available to everyone – and because you usually get better odds that are locked in when you place your wagers – we recommend them over all domestic betting venues short of watching the Preakness and wagering on it live at the Pimlico Race Course itself.
+Because this latter option is available to everyone – and because you usually get better odds that are locked in when you place your wagers – we recommend them over all domestic venues short of watching the Preakness and wagering on it live at the Pimlico Race Course itself.

 International Online Racebooks

-If you’re a true fan of the ponies, watch the Triple Crown series like it’s the Super Bowl, and subscribe to BloodHorse magazine, you should probably be wagering at an overseas betting site.
+If you’re a true fan of the ponies, watch the Triple Crown series like it’s the Super Bowl, and subscribe to BloodHorse magazine, you should probably be wagering at an overseas racebook.
 You’ll get races 24/7/365 from all around the world, with Thoroughbred, Standardbred, and harness horse races to choose from.

 Official Racetracks